DPD for Apple Dictionary

 Unzip

-Locate the downloaded .zip file in your Downloads folder and double-click to unzip it.
-You'll get a file called Digital-Pali-Dictionary.dictionary.
+(3) Locate the downloaded .zip file in your Downloads folder and double-click to unzip it.
+You will get a folder called Digital-Pali-Dictionary.dictionary.

 Install the Dictionary

-If the Dictionaries folder doesn't exist, create it first.
+⚡ Please Note: If the Dictionaries folder does not exist, create it.

 Restart Dictionary App

-If the Dictionary app is open, quit it completely (Command + Q) and reopen it.
+(7) If the Dictionary app is open, quit it completely (Command + Q) and reopen it.
+If it is not open, simply open it.

 Enable DPD